nixworks/public/news/2011/09/7/README.md

 ##### Prime Minister
 ### [The Prime Minister of India Manmohan Singh and the Prime Minister of Bangladesh Sheikh Hasina sign an accord ending four decades of disputes over the borders of India and Bangladesh. ](/news/2011/09/7/the-prime-minister-of-india-manmohan-singh-and-the-prime-minister-of-bangladesh-sheikh-hasina-sign-an-accord-ending-four-decades-of-disputes.md)
-_Context: Sheikh Hasina, Prime Minister, Prime Minister, borders, Bangladesh, India, Manmohan Singh_
+_Context: Prime Minister, borders, Manmohan Singh, Sheikh Hasina, Prime Minister, India, Bangladesh_

 ##### First Minister
 ### [Scottish First Minister Alex Salmond unveils a legislative programme for the coming year which includes plans to create a single police force and a single fire service for Scotland. ](/news/2011/09/7/scottish-first-minister-alex-salmond-unveils-a-legislative-programme-for-the-coming-year-which-includes-plans-to-create-a-single-police-forc.md)